 Why Isn’t Content Marketing Generating Leads

-No clear calls to action leave readers engaged but uncertain what next.
+No clear calls to action leave readers engaged but uncertain what to do next.
 You educate wonderfully, but never guide people toward becoming customers or clients.
 Strategic CTAs convert engaged readers into leads and eventual sales for the business.

 Wrong content formats miss the preferences of your specific target audience members completely.
 You write long articles when the audience prefers quick videos or infographics.
 Content marketing tips for small businesses: Consider formats that appeal to your audience.